byllyfish/precis_i18n/README.md

 DISALLOWED/greek_keraia | Greek keraia must be followed by a Greek character.
 (Context) DISALLOWED/has_compat | Compatibility characters are not allowed.
 DISALLOWED/hebrew_punctuation | Hebrew punctuation geresh or gershayim must be preceded by Hebrew character.
-(Context) DISALLOWED/katakana_middle_dot | Katakana middle dot must be accompanied by a "Hiragana", "Katakana", or "Han" character.
-(Context)
-DISALLOWED/middle_dot | Middle dot must be between 'l' characters.
+(Context) DISALLOWED/katakana_middle_dot | Katakana middle dot must be accompanied by a Hiragana, Katakana, or Han character.
+(Context) DISALLOWED/middle_dot | Middle dot must be surrounded by the letter 'l'.
 (Context) DISALLOWED/old_hangul_jamo | Conjoining Hangul Jamo is not allowed.
 DISALLOWED/other | Other character is not allowed.
 DISALLOWED/other_letter_digits | Non-traditional letter or digit is not allowed.